 Muscle pain: mechanisms and clinical significance

-Two articles on PainSci cite Mense 2008: 1.
+Two pages on PainSci cite Mense 2008: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Sensitization in Chronic Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.